ChaosDynamix/Arcadia/docs/ISO-image/mirror-site.md

 ## Download the ISO image checksum

+Warning
+{: .label .label-red .mx-0}
-**Warning !** Checksums must be downloaded from the Arch Linux download page.
-The checksums could be manipulated if it is downloaded from a mirror site instead of from The Arch Linux website.
+**Checksum must be downloaded from the Arch Linux download page.
+The checksum could be manipulated if it is downloaded from a mirror site.**
+{: .text-red-200}

 1. Open your browser and go to the [Arch Linux download page](https://www.archlinux.org/download/)
 1. Under the HTTP Direct Downloads section, copy the checksum of your choice (MD5 or SHA-1)